Research Institute of Molecular Pathology: Building

 Research Institute of Molecular Pathology (IMP), outside view.

 The current IMP building at Campus-Vienna-Biocenter 1 was opened in 2017.
 It comprises 15,000 square meters of gross floor space and 8,000 square meters of net area, spread over eight levels.

 The building contains 3,000 square meters for laboratories and 2,000 square meters for offices; its lecture hall seats up to 280 people.
 The buildings has six seminar rooms and technical facilities.
 Some facilities such as cafeteria, but also scientific services, are open to staff from other Vienna Biocenter entities and the IMP building is connected to the neighboring Institute of Molecular Biotechnology building through a bridge.

 Split-level architecture blending different floors and functions of the new IMP building.

 Several features of the building refer to biological research: the facade features stripes should resemble DNA bands as seen in gel electrophoresis; the central elevator's glass covers are coated with dichroic foils which are also used in filters for light microscopy.
 The project costs of 52 million Euros were borne by the IMP's main sponsor Boehringer Ingelheim.

 Scientific Advisory Board

-In order to maintain a high standard of research, the IMP employs a process of continuous review and feedback.
+To maintain a high standard of research, the IMP employs a process of continuous review and feedback.
 The Scientific Advisory Board (SAB), consisting of distinguished scientists, meets once a year and discusses the quality, significance, and main focus of research conducted at the IMP.
 The SAB is chaired by Dirk Schübeler of Friedrich Miescher Institute.
-Its other members are Adrian Bird (University of Edinburgh); Norbert Kraut (Boehringer Ingelheim); Ruth Lehmann (New York University); Ruslan Medzhitov (Yale School of Medicine/HHMI); Eva Nogales (University of California, Berkeley).
+Its other members are Adrian Bird (University of Edinburgh); Taekjip Ha (Harvard Medical School); Norbert Kraut (Boehringer Ingelheim); Ruth Lehmann (New York University); Scott Lowe (Memorial Sloan Kettering Cancer Center); Eva Nogales (University of California, Berkeley).